|The Adam Walsh Act Study Guide

 I call the AWA the “unholy grail of sex offender laws” in my book for a reason; the AWA is the most oppressive law

-repeal of the AWA.
+of the AWA.
 Only 14 states have implemented the law, with a few notable states choosing to reject the law.
+The main

-The main issues of concern include cost, juvenile registration, the offense-based classification system, and
+issues of concern include cost, juvenile registration, the offense-based classification system, and constitutional issues.
+A

 Special thanks to the Office of Defender Services for granting me special permission to summarize the info on their